pragmaticpandy/serviz/readme.md

 `serviz DOT_FILE` then open the displayed URL.
 When you make edits to the dot file, they will be reflected in the rendered webpage.

+`serviz --skeleton` prints out some opinionated skeleton dot code for quickly starting new graphs.

 ## Tips

 1. In vim You can enable automatic writing to disk as you type with the following command: